 A hip fracture is a serious injury that happens when the thighbone receives a crack or break.
 Common causes are falls to the side where the hips are the victim of a direct impact, though disease can also trigger this such as cancer.
-This kind of injury can cause life threatening complications and surgery is required to be repaired.
+Generally, this kind of injury can cause life threatening complications and surgery is required to be repaired.

-The chances of receiving a hip fracture increases as you age and when you develop osteoporosis as this disease weakens the bones.
+Furthermore, the chances of receiving a hip fracture increases as you age and when you develop osteoporosis as this disease weakens the bones.

 - Lack of exercise